-- Go to the PayPal business loans website and click Check eligibility.
+- Go to the PayPal business loans website and choose Check eligibility.

-- If you have a PayPal business account, click Continue with PayPal account and sign in.
-Otherwise, select Continue as guest.
+- If you have a PayPal business account, select Continue with PayPal account and sign in.
+Otherwise, hit Continue as guest.

 - Fill out the form with basic information about yourself and your business.
-Read the terms and conditions before clicking Continue.
+Read the terms and conditions before choosing Continue.

 - Follow the directions to complete forms with more details about yourself, your business and to verify your identity.

 - Review the application before submitting it to PayPal.

 What happens after I apply?